 - 1 cup cool whip topping or homemade whipped cream

 - 1/2 cup chopped pecans

-- First, drain the pineapple chunks, mandarins, and cherries very well.
-You want there to be as little extra liquid as possible.
+- Thoroughly drain the pineapple chunks, mandarin oranges, and cherries removing as much liquid as possible.

 - In a large bowl, gently fold the whipped cream and sour cream together.